What to know about the HMPV outbreak in China – DW – 01/06/2025

 There is currently no treatment or vaccine for HMPV.

-Preventative measures include good hygiene, avoiding exposure to infected people (or, if infected, staying home), and adopting measures like mask-wearing.
+Preventive measures include good hygiene, avoiding exposure to infected people (and, for infected people, staying home to prevent the spread), and adopting measures such as wearing masks.

 "For HMPV, I think, in principle, because the virus is very similar to RSV, I expect the companies that are working on developing an RSV vaccine HMPV will be next," he said.